 The O.W.
 Coleman house in Moncton is celebrated as a Local Historic Place for its architectural significance and association with several distinguished past owners.

-The home is an excellent example of Queen Anne Revival residential architecture from the turn of the 20th century in Moncton.
-It showcases typical elements of this style as a steeply pitched cross gable roof, a corner tower with a conical roof and a wrap-around veranda that is now an enclosed sun porch.
+Constructed in 1900 for well-known traveling salesman O.W.
+Coleman, the house is a prime example of Queen Anne Revival residential architecture from the early 20th century in Moncton.
+It showcases typical elements of this style, including a steeply pitched cross-gable roof, a corner tower with a conical roof, and a wrap-around veranda that has since been converted into an enclosed sun porch.

 This post has already been read 1494 times!